 So why is the S&P 500 continuing to move higher?

-It’s true, the U.S. economy is improving across the board, but you have to also consider or discount in what’s happening with the global economy; there are signs of fragility.
+It’s true, the U.S. economy is improving across the board, but you have to also consider what’s happening with the global economy; there are signs of fragility.

 My view is that the S&P 500 and the stock market are running ahead of the fundamentals.